 The business end of the coach is taken care of.
 The dash heat is quite adequate, and especially with the cockpit curtains closed I can control it just fine.
 I can’t say the same for the cabin.
 The dash heat will not keep it warm. (even without the curtain as originally delivered new).
 Now, if there’s just two of us we can have the curtain closed and my bride can be up front and warm.
 When we pull over we crank the furnace and the cabin quickly heats up.
 But sometimes she wants to sit in the back, and sometimes there are three of us and one or two people and a puppy sit in the back.

 Some furnaces will run when driving, ours will not.
 I suspect the airflow around the intake/exhaust area is such that it blows out and cannot restart.
 After three tries it gives up.
 So, the alternative is electrical heat.
 The heat pump does quite well, and the noise is not an issue while driving.
-But, at about 40ºF it starts losing effectiveness.
+But, at about 40ºF it starts losing effectiveness, not far below that it gives up (and is programmed to do so).
 The fireplace works well, but 1500W is not enough to keep it warm back there when the temps are at freezing or below.
 And, both these require the generator to run, which I have no problem with, but it would be nice not to have to.

 I must say this is a serious shortcoming, right up there with the hot water failure.
 A bus this price level and there’s no way to keep it warm when driving in cold weather?
 I mean come on….Note: Coaches are increasingly being equipped with the Aquahot system which WILL keep the coach warm when driving, and depending on configuration with or without generator running.